Engr-Asad-Hussain/oop/README.md

   - [auto]() – use the enum auto class to generate unique values for enumeration’s members.
 - Section 7.
 Multiple inheritance
   - [Multiple inheritance]() – learn how to implement multiple inheritance and understand how the method resolution order (MRO) works in Python.
+  - [Mixin]() – introduce to you the mixin concept and how to implement mixin in Python.